dsobral/ADER17S/material/ADER17_practical.md

 Genome assemblies are continuously updated with new information, particularly for large eukaryotic genomes.
 Even the human genome, which was "completed" in 2001, is regularly being updated.
 More recent updates of the Human genome do not change the core sequence, but add for example alternative haplotypes for complex and highly variable regions such as the HLA.
 It is also very frequent to have several alternative genomes for the same species (eg. different lab strains of mice, or other model organisms).

 Moreover, large genomes contain many repetitive elements, which are usually masked for secondary analysis like gene annotation.
 For the alignment of NGS data, it is usually recommended to use full, unmasked, sequences.
-It is also common to ignore alternative haplotypes, although in human this depends on the goals of the study.
+It is also common to ignore alternative haplotypes, although this depends on the goals of the study.

 It is fundamental to register the version of the genome used, as well as from where (and when) it was obtained.
 When performing analysis using resources like Galaxy, genomes are often already integrated in those resources.
 You should always note as much information as possible about the genome you're using and, if in doubt, contact the service providers to find out more information.

+**Note**: You need to register from where you obtained your genome, even if you know the version.
+For example, if you obtained your genome from UCSC, the chromosome names start with 'chr' (chr1, chr2, ...) while if you obtained from ENSEMBL, the chromosome names do not have 'chr'.
+Although seemingly innocent, it may make results obtained using UCSC and ENSEMBL genomes hard to integrate (even if made on the same version).

 Finally, another alternative is to use cDNA sequences directly as a reference.
 This is sometimes the only alternative, when full good quality genomes are not available.
 The presence of multiple alternative transcripts can make the alignment more difficult, but more recent approaches can actually take this information in consideration.
 We can also select collections of cDNAs that are relevant for our analysis (eg. focusing on protein-coding cDNAs, and/or choosing a single representative cDNA per gene).